For best experience please turn on javascript and use a modern browser!

 Programme leaders

-(From left to right:) Prof. Joris Mooij (Statistics and Machine Learning), prof. Sindo Nunez Queija (Operations Research), prof. Michel Mandjes (Probability theory) and prof. Peter Spreij (Financial Mathematics).
+(From left to right:) Prof. Joris Mooij (Statistics and Machine Learning), prof. Sindo Nunez Queija (Operations Research), prof. Michel Mandjes (Probability theory).
 Image credit (l-r: Dirk Gillissen, Jeroen Oerlemans).

-(From left to right:) Prof. Joris Mooij (Statistics and Machine Learning), prof. Sindo Nunez Queija (Operations Research), prof. Michel Mandjes (Probability theory) and prof. Peter Spreij (Financial Mathematics).
+(From left to right:) Prof. Joris Mooij (Statistics and Machine Learning), prof. Sindo Nunez Queija (Operations Research), prof. Michel Mandjes (Probability theory).
 Image credit (l-r: Dirk Gillissen, Jeroen Oerlemans).

 Probability Theory